blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 category = *(%x41–5A) *((%x2D) 1*(%x41–5A))

 ```
-A category is equivalent to the union of all of its subcategories.
+A category includes the union of all of its subcategories.
 Terms can be specified at different levels of granularity.
 E.g. the following statements are equivalent:
 - `A.B`, `A`
 - `A`

-PRIV includes a set of TERMS, provided in [the dictionary](./dictionary).
+PRIV includes a set of [Terms](#terms), provided in the [dictionary](./dictionary).

 This list is designed with the aim to be:
-- **Unambiguous** : The developer using the schema knows without ambiguity which one (of which ones) to use in any given situation, AND
+- **Unambiguous** : The developer using the schema knows without ambiguity which one (or which ones) to use in any given situation, AND
-- **Complete** : They allow to express the totality of possible needs in the context of a user wanting to [regulate their privacy/connectedness](https://github.com/blindnet-io/product-management/blob/dogma/refs/notion-of-privacy/notion-of-privacy.md), as well as the totality of requests defined by the [supported legilsation](#supported-legilsation).
+- **Complete** : They allow to express the totality of possible needs in the context of a user wanting to [regulate their privacy/connectedness](https://github.com/blindnet-io/product-management/blob/dogma/refs/notion-of-privacy/notion-of-privacy.md), as well as the totality of requests defined by the [supported legislation](#supported-legislation).

-Implementing Systems SHOULD be able to interpret and operate with all the TERMS.
+Implementing Systems SHOULD be able to interpret and operate with all the [Terms](#terms).

+#### Interpreting subcategories

+A term (`A.B`) is a subcategory of another term (`A`) if an only if the subcategory term's string includes at its beginning the totality of this other (supercategory) term's string.

+E.g. `TRANSPARENCY.ORGANIZATION` is a subcategory if `TRANSPARENCY`.
+`TRANSPARENCY.ORGANIZATION` is not a subcategory of `ORGANIZATION`

+E.g. `CONTACT.ADDRESS.SHIPPING` is a subcategory of `CONTACT.ADDRESS`.
+`CONTACT.ADDRESS.SHIPPING` is a subcategory of `CONTACT`

-#### Extending TERMS
+#### Extending Terms

-When needed, Systems MAY include support for additional terms, not included in [the dictionary](./dictionary).
+When needed, Systems MAY include support for additional terms, not included in the [dictionary](./dictionary).
-Such additional terms MUST be subcategories of one of the TERMS, and they MUST follow the same syntax of the [Term Dot Notation](#term-dot-notation).
+Such additional terms MUST be subcategories of one of the [Terms](#terms), and they MUST follow the same syntax of the [Term Dot Notation](#term-dot-notation).

-Such Systems MAY manifest specific behavior in reaction to those additional terms, yet they may end-up communicating them with other Systems that only support the TERMS from [the dictionary](./dictionary).
+Such Systems MAY manifest specific behavior in reaction to those additional terms, yet they may end-up communicating them with other Systems that only support the [Terms](#terms) from the [dictionary](./dictionary).

-In that case, Systems MUST interpret the additional terms, as being equivalent to the first super-category that they support.
+Systems processing Privacy Requests (or other Concepts) containing a term unknown to them, SHOULD deploy behavior they are programmed to deploy in response to the first known supercategory of such term.

-In that way, interoperability can always be expected at the level of TERMS.
+In that way, interoperability CAN always be expected at the level of [Terms](#terms).

 ### Extending the vocabulary